frangucc/thenodechronbook/README.md

 # One more bit on hacking.

 For you parents and educators still wondering exactly what we mean by "hacking," I'll just say this.
-First, kids are intrigued by it, whatever it is Second, hacking is what is considered, dare I say, a new and very real super power, and it can be used to do evil or to work wonders.
-And this is what really gets kids.
-It's the "how the heck did you just do that" reaction that fuels the hacker way.
+First, kids are intrigued by it (whatever it is) and second, hacking is what is considered, dare I say, a new and very real super power - it can be used to do evil or to work wonders.
+Ultimately, it's the "how the heck did you just do that" reaction that empowers the hacker way.

 The term will never go away.
 Last year UCLA hosted one of the largest "HACK-A-THONS" in the country, LA Hacks.
-There more than a thousand students came to work on some incredibly intense stuff.
-An there are more than 1000 job listings on Indeed with reference to the word hacking.
-Facebook and Google even hire "rockstar hackers" for general programming roles.
-Growth hacking has become the new marketing role and biohacks is a term to describe EECS medical innovations.
+There, more than a thousand students came to work on some incredibly insane spur of the moment stuff, like automonous docking drones and breakthrough machine learning algorithms.

 ![](https://cl.ly/1Y100z152k3O/lahacks.jpg)

 And whilst I am confronted constantly by people who say we shouldn't use the term.
 The same people most often cannot describe what a hackathon is nor can explain what a growth hacker might do.
-The point is these terms are used everywhere.
-When you see a job ad for a JavaScript hacker or read about the 10 year old finnish kid who was given a $10,000 bug bounty for hacking Instagram, you begin to realize what hackers do.
-One could easily argue that Tesla was hacking electricity and Edisons DC empire when he pioneered alternating current or that Alan Turing was cracking the enigma when he discovered the modern computer.
+The point is these terms are used everywhere and kids are hearing about them in their daily lives, so we must embrace it.

+When you see a job ad for a JavaScript hacker or read about the 10 year old finnish kid who was given a $10,000 bug bounty for hacking Instagram, you begin to realize.
+Some even argue that Tesla was hacking electricity and Edisons DC empire when he pioneered alternating current.
+Alan Turing was legitimately cracking the enigma when he discovered the modern computer.

 ![](https://d13yacurqjgara.cloudfront.net/users/104173/screenshots/2917317/turing.jpg)